andycranston/backdate/README.md

-# backdate - a UNIX/Linux shell script to move a date forwards or backwards
+# backdate - a UNIX/Linux shell script to move a date forwards or backwards one or more days

 The `backdate` shell script can move a date forward or backwards one or more days.
 For example to move the date 5th March 2008 back 7 days type: